wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

         "Server=myservername.database.chinacloudapi.cn; Database=mydatabasename;User ID=myuserID; Password=mypassword; Encrypt=True; Connection Timeout=30" .

 * Ensure that the server name does not begin with **https://**.
-* Ensure that your Azure SQL DB server allows Windows Azure Services to connect to it.
+* Ensure that your Azure SQL DB server allows Azure Services to connect to it.
 To do this, open https://manage.windowsazure.cn, click “SQL Databases” on the left, click “Servers” at the top, and select your server.
-Click **Configure** at the top and ensure that the **Windows Azure Services** setting is set to “Yes”.
+Click **Configure** at the top and ensure that the **Azure Services** setting is set to “Yes”.
 (See the Prerequisites section at the top of this article).

 ## Testing your Split-Merge service deployment